birth-outcomes/birth_outcomes_summary/index.md

 :::{admonition} Study Part 2: Intervention effectiveness
 :class: seealso

 Designing a study to assess the effectiveness of interventions in preventing adverse outcomes.
+Includes examples of existing studies.

 :::
 ::::